 Known as one of the oldest dishes in Japan, oden is commonly served during winter.
 It’s a staple meal in rotation at every Japanese family's dining table when the weather starts getting chilly, and it can also be seen at convenience store checkout counters in large stainless steel vessels.
 A dish that reminds you of home, oden is a type of stew made with firm tofu, fish cakes, daikon radish, boiled eggs, and other ingredients simmered in a mouth-watering dashi broth.
 Visiting an oden restaurant in Tokyo is the perfect solution to a cold day, helping you warm up even better than a kairo pocket warmer (and unlike a kairo, it's edible!).
 Shelves from supermarkets and stores may change every season with new dish offerings but oden is one to stay.

 Oden didn’t exist until the beginning of the 18th century.
 Back in its heyday, a tofu dish called miso dengaku was commonly served in eateries, consisting of skewered tofu pieces grilled on charcoal and topped with miso sauce.
-It became a staple dish especially during winter because once cooked, the tofu retains its heat, making it the dish to eat during cold days.
-With the arrival of the 18th century, eateries in Edo (which is now called Tokyo), started serving nameshi-ya, which was rice mixed with chopped greens accompanied with miso dengaku or konnyaku ("devil’s tongue jelly").
+It became a staple dish especially during winter because once cooked, the tofu retains its heat, making it the dish to eat on cold days.
+With the arrival of the 18th century, eateries in Edo (which is now called Tokyo), started serving nameshi-ya, which was rice mixed with chopped greens with miso dengaku or konnyaku ("devil’s tongue jelly").
 The same ingredients were then used to simmer in broth, becoming the oden that we know today.

 Eventually, oden became a popular snack sold in stalls.
 It’s convenient for stores to sell oden because you can just keep on simmering the broth and adding new ingredients when necessary.
-The contents of oden usually depend on where you grew up with or what’s available in the kitchen, but ingredients such as tofu, daikon, and ganmodoki (a kind of tofu dumpling) are commonly used.
+The contents of oden usually depend on where you grew up or what’s available in the kitchen, but ingredients such as tofu, daikon, and ganmodoki (a kind of tofu dumpling) are commonly used.
 While some people say that boiled potatoes are the best ingredient to put in your oden, hardboiled eggs are really essential.
 Add a dab of spicy mustard and your oden is ready to be consumed.

 You can easily whip up a serving or two of oden in the comfort of your home but if you want to dine out and see for yourself how restaurants make their own version of oden, you can easily check out these 5 oden restaurants in Tokyo and have this comforting winter dish all year round.